 - Increased instant deposits

-Stash offers three monthly plans:
+Stash offers two monthly plans:

 If you decide to invest with Stash, the best monthly plan depends on which investment accounts you want.
 The retirement and child custodian accounts require a higher plan fee.

 Springing for the Stash+ plan can be worth the upgrade if you regularly use the Stock-Back Card1 for local and online purchases.
 Stash+ users get 1% Stock-Back® Rewards3.